 Proton pump inhibitors, available over-the-counter and by prescription, are a class of drugs that block the production of stomach acid.
 They are more effective at decreasing acid production than H2 blockers.

 Which Heartburn Medication to Take?

 The heartburn treatment that's best for you depends on many things.
 How often does heartburn happen?
 How bad is it?
 Do you want fast relief or prevention?
 Antacids offer fast relief for mild heartburn.
-H2 blockers can stop the burn before it starts, but only if you know when to take them.
+H2 blockers can stop the burn before it starts, but only if you know when to take them, and they may take longer to work.
 Proton pump inhibitors can tackle really stubborn heartburn.
 Your doctor can help you pick the treatment that's right for you.

 American Gastroenterological Association.